 Mature vines with cut-outs

 Often embedded in trees, thick vines of mature English ivy (vines exhibit hairs similar to those of poison ivy) can be cut with a limb saw, hammer and chisel, and removed.
 Specifically, at a foot or two above the ground, cut these large vines in two locations along the vine about five inches apart.
 Carefully remove the severed section without damaging the tree.
 It could take a year for the upper vines to die, when it may be possible to remove the lower portion down to and along or under the ground.
-Vines tend to wrap around the foot of trees where they can girdle them and damage tree roots.
+Vines tend to wrap around the foot of trees where they girdle them and damage tree roots.

 Another option for the English ivy growing along the ground is to smother it by sheet mulching.
 Lay corrugated cardboard or thick layers of newspaper plus layers of compost, straw and wood chips to kill it.
 The mulch should stay in place for at least two growing seasons and may need to be augmented several times.
 Black plastic sheeting secured with landscape staples is another option when laid at least 3 feet from trees, or where tree roots won’t be compromised.
+Cut runners from around the edge of the plastic.